 It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

-It can be a very debilitating form of arthritis since it tends to affect the joints that support the load, especially the hips and knees, which are crucial for normal movement.
+It can be a debilitating form of arthritis since it affects the joints that support the load, especially the hips and knees, which are crucial for normal movement.

-It is one of the main causes of disability, for example, osteoarthritis affects more than 30 million men and women in the United States.
+It is one of the leading causes of disability; for example, osteoarthritis affects more than 30 million men and women in the United States.

 Some relevant data on osteoarthritis are the following:

-- One in four adults will have symptoms of hip osteoarthritis at 85 years of age.
+- One in four adults will have signs of hip osteoarthritis at 85 years of age.